Whether it’s a morning hike up your local hill, or hiking up Mount Everest, having enough energy is crucial for hikers.

-In order to stay hydrated while hiking, try drinking 32 ounces of water for every two miles hiked.
-You might even want to take small sips before you feel thirsty.
+In order to stay hydrated while hiking, try to drink 32 ounces of water per hour.

-Or you could drink sports drink.
-Sports drink are designed to help with hydration by suppling electrolytes that you’ve lost through sweat.
+Sports drink are designed to help with rehydration by suppling electrolytes that you’ve lost through sweat.

-If you feel dehydrated, it’s best to opt for water or sports drinks to replenish your hydration.
+If you feel dehydrated, it’s best to go for some water or sports drinks to rehydrate.

-However, if you are well hydrated and is in need of an energy boost, maybe to descend down, then gear up with an energy drink to provide a bit of extra energy is fine too.
+However, if you are well hydrated and in need of an energy boost, maybe an energy drink to provide a bit of extra energy is fine too.

 Is Red Bull good for hiking?

-It does also contain 27g of sugar and 110 calories.
+However, Red Bull does contain 27g of sugar and 110 calories.
 Normally, I would be worried about that amount, but if I’m planning to burn a bunch of calories while hiking it’s not such a big concern for me.

 Carrying energy drinks on a hike

-Lightweight, compact and easy to mix – you’ll get your energy drink fix in no time.
+Lightweight, compact and easy to mix – you’ll get your energy drink fix fresh when you need it.